wfmueller29/dlc_map/README.md

 ```
 3. you will find results in `/data/$USER/analyzed_csv` folder

-## Notes/Troubleshooting
-- Make sure that the videos have the proper codec.
-This is different from their file extension.
-For example, an .avi video could be code via one codec while another video could be coded via another codec.
-Make sure to be using the videos from the decoded videos folder when analyzing.

 ## Extended Protocol
 ### Step 1: Biowulf Setup and Installation of dlc_map
 1. Create Biowulf Account (if you do not already have one).
 If you do not have a Biowulf Account, heres is the link to the docs: [Biowulf Get An Account](https://hpc.nih.gov/docs/accounts.html)